St Mark Passion, BWV 247

-The St Mark Passion (Markus-Passion), BWV 247, is a lost Passion setting by Johann Sebastian Bach, first performed in Leipzig on Good Friday, 23 March 1731 and again, in a revised version, in 1744.
+The St Mark Passion (Markus-Passion), BWV 247, is a lost Passion setting by Johann Sebastian Bach, first performed in Leipzig on Good Friday, 23 March 1731.
 Though Bach's music is lost, the libretto by Picander is still extant, and from this, the work can to some degree be reconstructed.

 History

 Unlike Bach's earlier existing passions (St John Passion and St Matthew Passion), the Markus-Passion is probably a parody—it recycles previous works.
 The St Mark Passion seems to reuse virtually the whole of the Trauer Ode Laß, Fürstin, laß noch einen Strahl, BWV 198, along with the two arias from Widerstehe doch der Sünde, BWV 54.
-In addition, two choruses from the St Mark Passion were reused in the Christmas Oratorio.
+In addition, two choruses from the St Mark Passion may have been reused in the Christmas Oratorio.
 This leaves only a couple of missing arias, which are taken from other Bach works when reconstructions are attempted.
 However, since Bach's recitative is lost, most reconstructions use the recitatives composed for a Markus-Passion attributed to Reinhard Keiser, a work which Bach himself performed on at least two occasions, which gives a certain authenticity to things, although it could be viewed as somewhat disrespectful to Keiser's work.
 However, Keiser's setting starts slightly later than Bach's, which requires a small amount of composition on the part of the reconstructor.